-The Intercollegiate Athletics program at UMW encompasses 23 men's and women's varsity sports and two team sports, whose seasons often end in conference, regional and/or national championship tournaments.
-Excellent facilities include baseball and softball stadiums, Olympic-size track, grass fields plus three turf fields, indoor (6) and outdoor (12 lighted) tennis courts, Goolrick gymnasium and pool (75,000 sq. ft.), and a performance gym - the Anderson Center.
-Students have opportunities to become involved as athletes, student athletic training aides, managers, scorers, timers, statisticians, and/or spectators.
-New students interested in participating on any of the athletic teams are encouraged to contact coaches to get more information about the process and requirements prior to arriving on campus.
+The Intercollegiate Athletics program at UMW encompasses 19 men's and women's varsity sports and two team sports, whose seasons often end in conference, regional and/or national tournaments.
+Excellent facilities include baseball and softball stadiums, Olympic-size track, grass fields plus two turf fields, indoor (6) and outdoor (12 lighted) tennis courts, Goolrick gymnasium and pool (75,000 sq. ft.), and a performance gym - the Anderson Center.
 Candidates for varsity teams must register for their varsity sport during course registration.
-Contact the Athletics Office at 540/654-1039 for more information and visit the Athletics website for coaches' contact information.
+Students interested in becoming involved in game day operations, student athletic training aides, managers, scorers, timers, statisticians, and/or spectators should contact the Athletics Office at 540/654-1039 for more information and visit the Athletics website for coaches' contact information.